ONLY 2 HOUSEHOLDS, NO MORE THAN 10 PEOPLE THROUGH MARCH 31, 2021

-A new Public Health Order was released for guests staying through December 18, 2020.
-This includes the Thanksgiving holiday.
-We can host no more than one household in each unit or home through December 18, 2020.
+We can host no more than 10 people from no more than 2 households per unit through March 31, 2021.
 No Covid Bubble groups are allowed, only households who normally live together.
-Also, no personal gatherings outside of the household group are allowed per state regulations through December 18.
-So you cannot rent multiple units and then all get together.
+Also, no large gatherings outside of the 2 household and 10 person groups are allowed per state regulations.
 We will be validating and confirming the identity and household group of all renters prior to arrival to ensure compliance with this order.
+Guests are also required to acknowledge that you understand these restrictions and if you ignore them, you can be fined by Summit County.
 Please take these restrictions seriously.
 Please recommit to wearing masks properly, maintaining 6 feet of physical distancing, washing hands frequently, staying home if you feel ill and getting tested if you have symptoms.
-We want to keep people visiting the great outdoors here in Summit County.
-Let’s have a great winter season — skiing, snowboarding, snowshoeing, cross county skiing, ice skating, ice fishing, fat tire biking, microspike hiking, sledding and sitting by the fire after a fun day outside…
+We want to keep people visiting the great outdoors here in Summit County — skiing, snowboarding, snowshoeing, cross county skiing, ice skating, ice fishing, fat tire biking, microspike hiking, sledding and sitting by the fire after a fun day outside…

 MASKS ARE MANDATORY ON ALL SKI LIFTS, INSIDE PUBLIC PLACES AND OUTDOORS WHERE 6 FT OF DISTANCE CANNOT BE MAINTAINED